Credit Cards Travel Credit Cards

 Chase credit cards are incredibly popular, partly because Chase points are both valuable and versatile.

-Thanks to the Chase Ultimate Rewards program, Chase points can be used for travel, merchandise, statement credits, and more.
+Thanks to the Chase Travel program, Chase points can be used for travel, merchandise, statement credits, and more.
 The availability of Chase transfer partners who will let you book award travel with your Ultimate Rewards also increases their flexibility even further.
 And when strategically redeemed, Chase points can be some of the most valuable of any card rewards.

 If you’re serious about getting the most bang for your buck from Chase’s rewards program, though, combining more than one Chase card can be beneficial.
 That’s because some Chase cards make it easier to earn rewards while others have better redemption programs that elevate the worth of those rewards points.